11_27_2025

 • Internal controls: are analyses and monitoring that the operator is obliged to perform on a regular basis throughout the entire supply chain, from capture to treatment, up to the distribution network.

-• External controls: are the inspections and sampling carried out by the competent health authorities (such as the ASP - Aziende Sanitarie Provinciali) to certify the suitability of water for human consumption.
+• External controls: These are the inspections and sampling carried out by the competent health authorities (such as the ASP – Provincial Health Companies) to certify the suitability of water for human consumption.

-This system ensures that the water that reaches our meter is healthy and safe.
-But its journey is not yet over.
+This system ensures that the water reaching our meter is wholesome and safe.
+But its journey is not over yet.

 water quality who is responsible?